DavidVujic/my-emacs-config/README.md

 ### projectile
 Manage and navigate projects in Emacs easily

+### pyenv-mode-auto
+Automatically activate pyenv version from Emacs with pyenv-mode.
+Activates the selected python version by traversing directories to find a .python-version file.

 ### rainbow-delimiters
 Rainbow-delimiters is a "rainbow parentheses"-like mode which highlights parentheses, brackets, and braces according to their depth.
 Each successive level is highlighted in a different color.
 This makes it easy to spot matching delimiters, orient yourself in the code, and tell which statements are at a given level.